 - The messages might seem a bit aggressive.
 It’s one thing for a message to come off as frustrated, but another entirely when the person on the other end of the message demands immediate action.
 This is often a telltale sign of phishing messages; they urge people to make fast, irrational decisions through fear tactics and threats.

 Twintel knows how to combat the countless types of cyberthreats out there, phishing and ransomware included.
 We can use our knowledge to implement high-quality technology tools and to educate your team on how to make the best decisions possible with their technology.
-To learn more about what we can do for your business, call us today at 888-428-0599.
+To learn more about what we can do for your business, call us today at 888-428-0599 or schedule a meeting today.